Couple on a date

 • price 1 of 4

 Nothing says “looking for love” quite like ripping your date’s heart out in a gory finishing move—and if you’re into that sort of thing, Logan Arcade offers casual Mortal Kombat matches on the first Monday of the month.
-With dozens of vintage arcade games to choose from, for just a pocket full of quarters, you’ve got a night full of opportunities to spark up a conversation, some friendly competition, and hopefully, something more.
+With dozens of vintage arcade games and pinball machines to choose from, for just a pocket full of quarters, you’ve got a night full of opportunities to spark up a conversation, some friendly competition, and hopefully, something more.
 There’s even a five-on-five cabinet, Killer Queen, that players flock to on league night every week.

 Advertising